h-naderi/SafetyCredit-Dapp/README.md

 This project was developed as a part of my research project in the Myers-Lawson School of Construction under the supervision of Dr. Alireza Shojaei.

-  Read the full paper in the link below:
+  Read the full paper in the following link:
 [https://doi.org/10.1016/j.autcon.2023.104959]